 User Services

-The library user services department offers regular and one-time orientations to the library’s resources and how to best utilize them for research.
-Staff are trained to offer a welcoming environment to patrons of all backgrounds, and to answer their research and resource questions.
+The library user services department offers regular and one-time orientations to the library’s resources and workshops in research.
+Staff are trained to offer a welcoming environment to patrons of all backgrounds and to answer their research and resource questions.
 Where appropriate, staff collaborate with faculty to meet the needs of students in particular classes.
-User services aims to cultivate the graduate theological education habits of critical engagement, exploration, and further inquiry as well as library research strategies and resource discovery methods.
+User services aims to cultivate the graduate theological education habits of critical engagement, exploration, and further inquiry, as well as library research strategies and resource discovery methods.

 Library staff strive to provide equitable service and access to the collection, responding accurately and with courtesy to library patrons of diverse abilities (physical and intellectual), backgrounds, and ethnicities.
 Staff recognize the wide range of faith and theological perspectives among patrons, and so provide an environment of unbiased service and respect.
 Patron confidentiality and intellectual freedom is strictly maintained.